Lily Yeats: Early life and education

 Born in Enniscrone, County Sligo, Ireland on 25 August 1866, she was the daughter of John Butler Yeats and Susan Yeats (née Pollexfen).
 Her siblings were William Butler, Jack and Elizabeth Yeats.
 She was a sick child.
 Susan brought the children every year on holidays to her parents recently acquired home at Merville (1965) just outside the town of Sligo, sometimes staying til Christmas.
 The longest time was from July 1872 until November 1874, during which time John Butler often joined them.
 The maternal grandparents were William Pollexfen and Elizabeth (nee Middleton).
 In late 1874 the Yeats family moved to 14 Edith Villas, West Kensington, London.
 Whilst living there, Yeats and her siblings were educated by a governess, Martha Jowitt until 1876.
-In 1878, the family moved to a larger house in Bedford Park, Chiswick, where she attended Notting Hill school for a short time.The Yeats family moved to Howth, Co.
-Dublin in 1881, where Lily enrolled in the Dublin Metropolitan School of Art along with her sister Elizabeth in 1883.
+In 1878, the family moved to a larger house in Bedford Park, Chiswick, where she attended Notting Hill school for a short time.The Yeats family moved to Howth, County Dublin in 1881, where Lily enrolled in the Dublin Metropolitan School of Art along with her sister Elizabeth in 1883.
 They also took classes in the Royal Dublin Society.

 The Yeats family moved to Eardley Crescent, South Kensington, Yeats became ill and was sent to live with relatives.
 She eventually went to live with her aunt Elizabeth Pollexfen Orr and her invalided mother in Huddersfield in 1887.
 In 1888, she returned to the family home in 3 Blenheim Road, Bedford Park.
 From here, the family often visited with William Morris at Kelmscott House.
 Money was tight, and Lily was offered an opportunity to learn embroidery in the style propounded by Morris, which would become known as art needlework.
 She attended the Chiswick School of Art with her sister Susan and brother Jack and also studied under Morris's daughter May, who ran the embroidery section of Morris & Co. and worked there until April 1894 when she left due to ill health.
 She worked for a time as a governess at Hyère in the south of France.
 Whilst there, she contracted typhoid, and returned to London in December 1896.
 From late 1897, writer Susan L. Mitchell lodged with the Yeats family, when Yeats and Mitchell became close friends.
 By 10 December 1888 Yeats had returned to Morris & Co. and was paid ten shillings for her first week's work for the firm.
 By March 1889 Lily was training embroideresses for the firm.